 - The Sri Lankan government provided special protection to Buddhism, which was the religion of the majority.
 The government’s discriminative policies led to the development of bitter relations between the Sinhalese and the Tamils.

 - The Tamils launched different movements and engaged in a political struggle for their rights only to be led down in the end.
-This made the Tamils demand for a separate Tamil state within the national Sri Lankan territory that eventually led to a civil war.
+This made the Tamils demand a separate Tamil state within the national Sri Lankan territory which eventually led to a civil war.
 Thus, as a result, the civil war caused Sri Lanka its economic development.